Masashi Yanagisawa

-Masashi Yanagisawa (柳沢 正史, Yanagisawa Masashi) is a Japanese molecular biologist and physician, famous for his discovery of the hormone endothelin and the neuropeptide orexin, the absence of which is the cause of narcolepsy.
-He is currently the Director of the International Institute for Integrative Sleep Medicine, University of Tsukuba, and an adjunct professor at the Department of Molecular genetics, University of Texas Southwestern Medical Center.
+Masashi Yanagisawa (柳沢 正史, Yanagisawa Masashi) is a Japanese-American molecular biologist and physician, famous for his discovery of the hormone endothelin and the neuropeptide orexin, the absence of which is the cause of narcolepsy.
+He is currently the Director of the International Institute for Integrative Sleep Medicine, University of Tsukuba, and an adjunct professor at the Department of Molecular Genetics, University of Texas Southwestern Medical Center.

 Early life and education

 Yanagisawa was born in Tokyo in 1960.
 His father was a surgeon and, thanks to his background in electrical and electronic engineering, an electrophysiology researcher.
 He graduated from Musashi Junior and Senior High School in 1979, and entered the University of Tsukuba to study medicine.
 After obtaining an MD in 1985, he pursued a PhD at the same institute, completing it 3 years later.

 Career

 Immediately after obtaining his PhD, Yanagisawa started his career as a postdoctoral fellow at the Department of Pharmacology of the University of Tsukuba.
 One year later, he became an assistant professor at the same department, and in 1991 moved to the Kyoto University School of Medicine as an assistant professor at the Department of Pharmacology.

 Yanagisawa stayed at Kyoto only for one year, after which Joseph L. Goldstein and Michael Stuart Brown, both 1985 Nobel Prize in Physiology or Medicine laureates and famous for their research in cholesterol, recruited him to the University of Texas Southwestern Medical Center (UTSW).
 He began as an associate professor at the Department of Molecular genetics, was promoted to full professor in 1996, and endowed with the Patrick E. Haggerty Distinguished Chair in Basic Biomedical Science in 1998.

 Between 2001 and 2006, he had his own project under the Japan Science and Technology Agency ERATO (Exploratory Research for Advanced Technology) scheme, focusing on discovering endogenous ligands for orphan receptors.

 He returned to Japan in 2012 to found and direct the International Institute for Integrative Sleep Medicine at the University of Tsukuba, which was established under the World Premier International Research Center Initiative by Japan's Ministry of Education, Culture, Sports, Science and Technology.
 Two years later, he switched to part-time at UTSW as an adjunct professor.
 Yanagisawa was also an investigator at the Howard Hughes Medical Institute during his time working full-time at UTSW.